 “It’s supposed to be over for me…but here I am.
 I’m a late bloomer, and I’m okay with that.
 Know why?
-Late bloomers last looong,” the Academy Award-winning Taraji P. Henson, now 49, told W Magazine when reflecting on her age and career.
+Late bloomers last looong,” the Academy Award-winning Taraji P. Henson, now at the golden age of 50, told W Magazine when reflecting on her age and career.

-She keeps it 100 about her decision to continue to purse acting even when she had a child at a relatively young age.
+She keeps it 100 about her decision to continue to pursue acting even when she had a child at a relatively young age.
 “People thought I was crazy, but being a mom early enhanced my talent.
 It opened up a side of me that I didn’t know I had, that sense of duty and protection, and it kept me grounded in Hollywood.
 I’m still that young, vivacious girl, but I have the wisdom of a woman.
 Now I can go to the clubs and know my limit.
 I’m not throwing up…I’m not going home with some fool,” she said.

 Born into a family located in the dark and dangerous parts of Washington, D.C., Henson stepped up and created a name and legacy for herself.